dominicbraam/my-data/README.md

 3. Copy .env.template to .env

 ### Database
 1. Create a postgres database for the API to use.
+See the directory called `db-postgresql-docker` in this repo to easily spin up a postgres database.
 2. Set database variables in .env
 3. Install Diesel CLI (ORM to interact with the database):